All You Wanted to Know About Esoteric Evolution But Were Afraid to Ask: the Philosophies of Madame Blavatsky and Rudolph Steiner

 Man at this time, says Steiner, could comprehend the concept of the Godhead as a personality descending and living among men.
 What Christ, (according to his theosophy) a higher being who descended and used the body of the initiate Jesus) gave to mankind was fourfold.
 One, man became able to "see" God through his earthly senses; that is, man could henceforth feel the divine in the midst of the flesh, without exclusively requiring that he develop special senses through ancient initiatory means.
 Two, it was no longer necessary for man to separate his etheric body from the physical in order for perceptions of the spiritual worlds up to the astral to be impressed upon it.
 Steiner believed that Christ transformed the etheric forces of the earth in such a way that the older methods of initiation were no longer necessary.
 (23) Three, the influence of the Christ allowed human beings to feel secure within their separate individual egos as contrasted with the earlier feeling of identity with a group bound by blood ties.
 Only by standing alone in his individual selfhood could man begin to experience inner love to its fullest extent.
 So the fourth gift of the Christ-being to man was to serve his “transition from a love dependent upon the blood-tie to a spiritualized form of love."
 (24) The beginning of the impulse of spiritual love within the human soul is linked to the incarnation of Christ, although it will take the rest of this earth-period, according to Steiner, to work itself out.

-The ego or sense of "I" in mammals other than man is a group-"I" or group-soul residing on the astral plane.
+The ego or sense of "I" in mammals other than man is said to be a group-"I" or group-soul residing on the astral plane.
 Earlier ages of man, while experiencing the beginnings of a sense of an individual ego, still felt identified with a greater ego that represented his tribe and ancestors.
 Steiner describes earlier man as having a form of memory that remembered and identified with the deeds of his father and grandfather and other descendents as if they were his own.
 With the coming of Christ man was to feel himself firmly as an individual ego, but more than this as an individual ego who is lived by a spiritual "'Father" or Principle that pervades the world.
 This transformative event has yet to be universally accomplished, for even today men fall back upon the group-ego in many ways.
 [There is a good chance the internet will take care of that.
 To that effect the monks at the Namgyal Monastery in Ithaca, New York, the personal seat of the Dalai Lama in North America, even offer a special "Blessing of Cyberspace"

 These views of Steiner are important and worth looking at again through the eyes of several students of anthroposophy: Chadwick, Evolution of Mankind